Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Cycles

 The third case follows immediately from the definition of true gaps.
-Note that it is the same condition as the one in Proposition \ref{bridgetruegapcycle} $(c)$.
-This is because the two orderings $(>_{k})$ and $(>_I)$ are very similar with a minor difference. \end{proof}
+Note that it is the same condition as the one in Proposition \ref{bridgetruegapcycle} $(c)$, which is not surprising since the two orderings $(>_{k})$ and $(>_I)$ are very similar. \end{proof}

-As in the weighted oriented forest case, we provide a few auxiliary lemmas to use in our proof of bridge-friendliness and bridge-minimality of $I(C)$.